Amanda Knox: Figure at the centre of a saga

-Prosecutors argue that Miss Kercher was the victim of a drug-fuelled sex game gone wrong.
+Prosecutors argue that Ms Kercher was the victim of a drug-fuelled sex game gone wrong.

-Both Miss Knox and Mr Sollecito denied any guilt, saying they were not even in the apartment that night, although they admitted having smoked marijuana and that their memories may have been clouded.
+Both Ms Knox and Mr Sollecito denied any guilt, saying they were not even in the apartment that night, although they admitted having smoked marijuana and that their memories may have been clouded.

-In court in Italy, Miss Knox said she feared "having the mask of a murderer forced on to" her skin.
+At her original trial, Ms Knox said she feared "having the mask of a murderer forced on to my skin".

-The explanation offered by prosecutors and feverish media was that she was that most-loved of villains - the middle-class monster whose appearance hides a diabolical soul, he said.
+The explanation offered by prosecutors and feverish media was that she was that most-loved of villains - the middle-class monster whose appearance hides a diabolical soul.

 One Italian commentator described her as having "the face of an angel but the eyes of a killer".

-A lawyer reportedly accused her of being "dirty inside and out", a "she-devil, a diabolical person focused on sex, drugs and alcohol, living life to the extreme and borderline".'Inappropriate' reaction
+A lawyer reportedly accused her of being "dirty inside and out", a "she-devil, a diabolical person focused on sex, drugs and alcohol, living life to the extreme and borderline".

-Elements of her reaction to the murder and her lifestyle in Italy appear to have driven this determination to demonise Miss Knox.
+Elements of her reaction to the murder and her lifestyle in Italy appear to have driven this determination to demonise Ms Knox.

 As she waited to be questioned in a police station, she reportedly "did the splits and a cartwheel in one of the rooms", according to a senior police official, quoted by the UK's Daily Telegraph newspaper.